, Vice President, Silicon Photonics, Mellanox Technologies

-Jim Brinksma is Vice President Field Systems Engineering and Customer Operations at Ciena.
-He previously held positions as Vice President Network Products and Strategy at Goldman Sachs & Co., Sr. Systems Engineer at Cyras Systems, Network Engineer at Enkido, and served in the United States Navy during Operation Desert Shield/Desert Storm.
+Jim’s previous roles include Vice President Field Systems Engineering & Customer Operations at Ciena, Vice President Network Products & Strategy at Goldman Sachs, Sr. Systems Engineer at Cyras Systems, Network Engineer at Enkido, and he served in the United States Navy during Operation Desert Shield/Desert Storm.

 Jim’s doctorate is from University of Maryland and his dissertation covered “Public Market Signals as a Guide for Entrepreneurs Seeking Venture Capital Investment”.
-He also earned a Bachelor of Science in Information Systems Management, a MBA, completed the Strategy and Innovation Program at MIT’s Sloan School of Management and the Non-Profit Board Leadership Program at Harvard Business School.
-Jim is also a National Association of Corporate Director’s Board Leadership Fellow.
+He also completed the Strategy and Innovation Program at MIT’s Sloan School of Management, the Non-Profit Board Leadership Program at Harvard Business School, and is a National Association of Corporate Director’s Board Leadership Fellow.

 Adam Carter, Chief Commercial Officer, Oclaro